msathis/gstreak/README.md

 ## Commands

-`gstreak push`
+1. `gstreak push`

    Pushes the latest changes which are scheduled to be pushed till now.
-This includes the commits not committes using gstreak too.
+This includes the commits not committed using gstreak too.

-`gstreak list`
+2.  `gstreak list`

     Lists all commits committed by gstreak but not pushed till now.

-`gstreak commit -m <message> -d "<date-exp>"`
+3. `gstreak commit -m <message> -t "<date expr in natural language>"`

    For ex.

-   `gstreak commit -m "Fix Readme" -d "now+2h"`
+   `gstreak commit -m "Fix Readme" -t "2 hours"`

+   This commits a message which can be pushed later.

+4. `gstreak check`

+   Prints the next commit to be pushed

 ## Scheduling